 - Gullies/debris torrents are prioritized for treatment considering direct impacts on settlement and agriculture. - Gulley treatment should be focused right from the upstream.
-Only downstream treatments will not be effective. - Provide equipment support to security agencies for disaster management. - Construct sediment trappers in river/torrents with higher sedimentation. - More focus should be on groundwater recharge through construction of water storage dams, and conservation/recharge ponds. - Concretization should be avoided in water source conservation.
-Rather focus should be on greenery improvement. - Households with unregistered lands can receive government support for agriculture on recommendation from respective ward offices.
+Only downstream treatments will not be effective. - Provide equipment support to security agencies for disaster management. - Construct sediment trappers in river/torrents with higher sedimentation. - Concretization should be avoided in water source conservation.
+Rather focus should be on greenery improvement. - Households with unregistered lands can receive government support for agriculture on recommendation from respective ward offices. - Address gender inclusive governance which has been the weakness in addressing policy issues and practicing good governance.